oernster/EDColonizationAsst/ARCHITECTURE.md

 ### 6.2 Towards bundling / packaging

 High‑level packaging options (also sketched in [`DEVELOPMENT_README.md`](DEVELOPMENT_README.md:1)) include:

+Current Windows installer builds and Linux helper scripts already implement a variant of this shape, where the bundled backend serves the built React frontend from `/app` via FastAPI `StaticFiles`.

 - Building the frontend into static assets (`npm run build` → `frontend/dist`).
 - Serving those assets via FastAPI `StaticFiles`, potentially at `/` or `/app`.